danieledurante/nEM/Application to Cheating Data/Cheating-Data.md

 Description
 -----------

-This tutorial implementation focuses on assessing the maximization performance, and the computational efficiency of the different algorithms for the estimation of latent class models with covariates.
-In particular this assessment considers the dataset `cheating` from the `R` library [`poLCA`](https://www.jstatsoft.org/article/view/v042i10).
+This tutorial implementation focuses on assessing the maximization performance and the computational efficiency of the different algorithms for the estimation of latent class models with covariates.
+In particular, this assessment considers the dataset `cheating` from the `R` library [`poLCA`](https://www.jstatsoft.org/article/view/v042i10).

 The analyses reproduce those discussed in Section 3.1 of the paper: [Durante, D., Canale, A. and Rigon, T. (2017). *A nested expectation-maximization algorithm for latent class models with covariates* \[arXiv:1705.03864\]](https://arxiv.org/abs/1705.03864), where we propose a novel **nested EM** algorithm for improved maximum likelihood estimation of latent class models with covariates.